Piloting PERCS: An early intervention and prevention strategy for children living with violence and parental substance use

 Providing a simple framework for child-focused practice

-Four of the six participants found the PERCS framework simple to use and very helpful in learning how to keep children’s needs in mind when working with parents with substance use issues.
+Four participants found the PERCS framework simple to use and very helpful in learning how to keep children’s needs in mind when working with parents with substance use issues.
 They said PERCS provided them with practical strategies and tools that made child-focused practice accessible in their context.

 ‘I found it incredibly useful as a clinician, as well as a resource to help [parents] work through being more reflective with their parenting while substance use is in their life.’